Vikash-Rai/Sharding/README.md

 // Shard the 'orders' collection on the 'customerId' field sh.shardCollection("coffeeShop.orders", { "customerId": 1 })

+## You can choose any of the sharding techniques below.
+In the blog, we have used range-based sharding as an example.

 ## 1. For Range sharding
 // Split the collection at a specific value sh.splitAt("coffeeShop.orders", { "customerId": 100 })